Watercycle Technologies is revolutionising water filtration

 Unlike other graphene-based membrane technologies, which tend to lack durability and require bespoke manufacturing equipment, their polymer composite technology is highly durable and can be produced at scale using industry-standard techniques.
 This reliability and ease of construction will be imperative to meet the increasing demand around the world for fresh and clean water.

-With their advanced membrane distillation technology, the competitive advantages WCT has over conventional processes include:
+With their advanced membrane distillation technology, the competitive advantages Watercycle has over conventional processes include:

 - Tolerance to complex, highly concentrated wastewater